How Much Food Do You Need for a Party? A Complete Planning Guide

 Dinner Party (Plated, 5-7 oz protein per person)

-A seated dinner expects one protein and 1-2 sides.
-Use these quantities:
+A plated dinner means one protein and 1-2 sides.
+Use these amounts:

 - Chicken breast: 5-6 oz per person